pfrankov/obsidian-colored-tags/README.md

 The plugin automatically detects language settings and displays the interface in your preferred language.

-## Limitations
-- Tags with underscore _ can not be styled properly.

 ## Per-tag colors
 Use **Tag assignments** (in Experimental settings) to pick a color from the current palette for a tag.
 Custom colors are not supported.
 If you change palettes, the tag gets the nearest color from the new palette.